Ekitji/siem/dll/petodll/readme.md

 # petodll.exe a tool to export a legitimate DLLs functions (Generates a stub DLL)
-The tool exports a legitimate DLLs functions and creates a Visual Studio code project for compiling a own DLL which when the DLL is attached, it writes a log file to c:\temp\test.txt with what process was executed, which dll was loaded and as what user.
-It has also a function for playing sound when
-DllMain is called.
+The tool exports a legitimate DLLs functions and creates a Visual Studio code project for compiling a own DLL which when the DLL is attached, functions called, it writes a log file to c:\temp\test.txt with what process was executed, which dll was loaded and as what user.
+It has also a function for playing sound when  DllMain is called and functions called.

 **Usage**